 Contribution Guide

-This guide is intended for developers or administrators who want to contribute a new feature or bugfix to SSAPy.
-It assumes that you have at least some familiarity with Git and GitHub.
-The guide will show a few examples of contributing workflows and discuss the granularity of pull-requests (PRs).
-It will also discuss the tests your PR must pass in order to be accepted into SSAPy.
+This guide is intended for developers and administrators who want to contribute a new feature or bug fix to SSAPy.
+It assumes some familiarity with Git and GitHub.

 Branches

-SSAPy’s main branch has the latest contributions.
+SSAPy’s main branch contains the latest development work.
 Nearly all pull requests should start from main and target main.

 Continuous Integration